opsone-ch/documentation/services/website.rst

 -  DB\_USERNAME (Database username, only if there is a database)
 -  DB\_PASSWORD (Database password, only if there is a database)

-Hint: to use the .profile environmet within a cronjob, prepend the following code to your command: /bin/bash -c 'source $HOME/.profile;
+.. hint:: to use the .profile environmet within a cronjob, prepend the following code to your command: ``/bin/bash -c 'source $HOME/.profile; ~/original/command'``
-~/original/command'

 Example usage within PHP
 ^^^^^^^^^^^^^^^^^^^^^^^^